One year on: What have we learned since news of COVID-19 first broke? | DW | 29.12.2020

 At least 214 vaccine projects have been launched worldwide (as of December 23, 2020) according the World Health Organization and 227 according to the German research pharmaceutical companies.
 These are essentially divided into three vaccine types: attenuated vaccines, inactivated vaccines and gene-based RNA vaccines.

 In the latter case, however, physicians have been entering uncharted territory because no such approved vaccines have been available in the past.
 Both the BioNTech-Pfizer and the Moderna vaccines are such RNA vaccines.
-The former has approval in both the EU and US, the latter in the US and is expecting approval in the EU in early January.
+The former has approval in both the EU and US, while the latter has so far been approved only in the US and is expecting approval in the EU in early January.

 In November, AstraZeneca also reported that its vaccine candidate was far enough advanced in phase III studies to apply for Emergency Use Authorizations (EUA).